theBigBruv/epa/README.md

 =================
 At a high level, the R script performed the tasks below:

-Read in required test and train data sets
+1. Reads in required test and train data sets

-Add descriptive variable names to the data sets
+2. Adds descriptive variable names (representing features) to the data sets

-Add descriptive activity names/labels to the activity data sets
+3. Adds descriptive activity names/labels to the activity data sets

-Create test and train data frames
+4. Creates test and train data frames by column-binding the separate data sets

-Order (by activityLabel and subject) and Merge test and train data frames into a single data frame
+5. Orders (by activityLabel and subject) and Merges test and train data frames into a single data frame

-Extract only measurements for mean and standard deviation, include subject and activityLabel columns
+6. Extracts only measurements/variables for mean and standard deviation

-Exclude variable names that contain "meanFreq"

-Create tidy data frame that calculates mean for each variable (.) for unique combinations of subject and activityLabel
+7. Creates a tidy data frame that calculates mean for each variable, for unique combinations of subject and activityLabel

-Export tidy data frame into text file
+8. Exports tidy data frame into text file

 ### Raw Data Files
-The raw data files used for this analysis are listed below: features.txt
+The raw data files used for this analysis are listed below:

+1. features.txt

+2. activity_labels.txt

-subject_test.txt
+3. subject_test.txt

-X_test.txt
+4. X_test.txt

-y_test.txt
+5. y_test.txt

-subject_train.txt
+6. subject_train.txt

-X_train.txt
+7. X_train.txt

-y_train.txt
+8. y_train.txt

 ### Tidy Data Variables
 The final tidy data set contains 180 observations across 68 variables.
 The variables are listed below: